Learn about the 8 Lean wastes to minimize from your processes and how to differentiate between the wastes of Motion and Transportation.

-As instructors, we share examples of ‘Wastes’ from our professional experience in both manufacturing and service-related organizations.
+As instructors, we share examples of waste from our professional experience in both manufacturing and service-related organizations.
 Together, we brainstorm ways in which the wastes reveal themselves in our attendees’ organizations.

 One question that gives us pause in every Introduction to Lean Thinking workshop is the request to explain the nuance of two ‘movement’ wastes – motion and transportation.

 The motion waste focuses on the movement of people or equipment that is unnecessary.
-It is any movement beyond the minimum required for completing the process step.
+It is any movement beyond the minimum required for completing a process step.

-The motion waste is typically found within a workspace or process step rather than between steps.
+The motion waste is typically found within a workspace.
+Sometimes it’s a process step rather than between steps.
 Walking to a community printer or searching for information or a tool are both wastes of motion.
-Ergonomic issues – reaching, stacking, repositioning, and clicking – are also common.
+Ergonomic issues like reaching, stacking, repositioning, and clicking are also common.